What is the cloud?

 It’s a question that I’ve been asked many times.

-The first person to use the phrase cloud computing was made by Eric Schmidt of Google when he was explaining Google’s approach to SaaS (Software as a service).
+The first person to use the phrase cloud computing was Eric Schmidt of Google when he was explaining Google’s approach to SaaS (Software as a service).
 This was the first high profile use of the term.

 The phrase has really gained popularity in the last few years with the global recession and businesses looking to cut costs.

 The general view of cloud computing is that your data and applications are stored on the internet (the public cloud) and available 24/7, 365 days of the year.
 The most appealing aspect of cloud computing is that generally, no additional hardware, software or licensing is required at the clients end in order to access their data and applications.